A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Introduction

 \section{Introduction}

-The discovery and characterization of near-Earth objects\footnote{A near-Earth object or NEO is an object that orbits the Sun and approaches or crosses the Earth's orbit.} (NEOs) is motivated by several reasons and concerns, including scientific research, planetary protection, and exploration efforts.
-NEOs are believed to be remnants from the early evolution of the solar system and hence studies of their prevailing dynamics and chemical composition may offer important information about conditions at that early epoch.
+The discovery and characterization of near-Earth objects (or NEO, which is an object that orbits the Sun and approaches or crosses the Earth's orbit) is motivated by several aspirations and concerns, including scientific research, planetary protection, and exploration efforts.
+NEOs are believed to be remnants from the early evolution of the solar system and hence studies of their dynamics and chemical composition may offer important information about conditions at that early epoch.
 The possibility that some NEOs could approach and even impact the Earth has motivated many observers worldwide to systematically search, catalog, and study the NEO population.
-Events such as Tunguska, which happened over eastern Siberia in June 1908, and more recently the fireball over the city of Chelyabinsk in Russia in February 2013, emphasize the importance of such efforts.
-Mining of near-Earth asteroids (NEAs, a subset of the NEOs) has also provided an impetus to private companies to perform a census of these objects to identify the most viable targets.
-There is also an interest\footnote{NASA Asteroid Initiative website: \tt http://www.nasa.gov/mission\_pages/asteroids/initiative/index.html} to find NEAs accessible by human spaceflight as targets for an Asteroid Redirect Mission (ARM)\footnote{The Asteroid Redirect Mission (ARM) is one part of NASA's Asteroid Initiative, see detailes at {\tt http://www.nasa.gov/content/what-is-nasa-s-asteroid-redirect-mission/}}, which focuses on small NEAs with sizes $\sim$7--10~m in orbits with low relative velocities with respect to the Earth.
+Over the years, NASA has funded several NEO surveys to find such potentially hazardous objects (PHO).